diptikahate/T0-DO-App/README.md

-This Is To DO List Application
+This Is To Do List Application